 In common with the CE Group, the Company operates a business model and strategy based on its six core principles, which are:

-Principle Strategy Indicator Financial strength Effective stewardship of the Company's financial resources and investing in assets and focusing on long term opportunities, which contribute to the Company's future strength.
-Profitability.
+Principle Strategy Indicator Financial strength Effective stewardship of the Company's financial resources and investing in assets and focusing on long-term opportunities, which contribute to the Company's future strength.
 Cash flow.
-Maintenance of investment grade credit ratings.
-Customer service Delivering reliability, fair prices and exceptional service.
-Improving network resilience and performance, measured by: Customer minutes lost; Customer interruptions; and Customer satisfaction.
+Maintenance of investment

-PRINCIPAL ACTIVITIES (continued)
+PRINCIPAL ACTIVITIES (CONTINUED)